 - a.
 "Entity of LCC" shall be construed to include any board, commission, committee, or council of LCC or its regions. - b.
 "Position" shall include: - 1.
 Membership on a board, commission, committee, or council of the LCC; - 2.
 An officer of LCC or one of its regions (including a circuit counsellor); and - 3.
 Any executive employment (as defined by the appropriate corporate board) regardless of whether the position was filled by election, appointment, or call, whether layperson or pastor. - c.
 "Complaint" shall refer either to the substance of the cause of estrangement (in cases of reconciliation) or of the charge of false doctrine/offensive conduct (in cases of restoration) and to the act of lodging the complaint. - d.
 "Party to a case" or "party to the case" shall include - 1.
 The person(s) or entity who initiated the complaint, - 2.
-The person(s) or entity against whom the complaint has been brought, and e.
+The person(s) or entity against whom the complaint has been brought, and - 3.
+Any person or entity, given standing by the Commission on Adjudication, whose rights will or may be materially affected by the reconciliation, restoration, or adjudication process but shall not include a regional pastor or the president whose actions are carried out in the course of exercising his official duties. - e.
 An "action" or "decision of a congregation," (as a Member of LCC) shall be any action or decision of any officer, board, or council of the congregation taken pursuant to the constitution of the congregation.